 If this is a strategy you want to try, I suggest setting up your own rules instead of relying on automatic features like Gmail’s Priority Inbox.
 Personally, I don’t think Gmail’s algorithm is reliable enough, which means important messages tend to get lost.
 But check it out for yourself.

 A variation on the technique above is to use [email protected] for any online purchases you make, and then create a filter to automatically move emails send to this address to a “shopping” folder.

 Design Email Templates

 You should never have to do the same work twice.
 That’s why Rout recommends designing standard templates for the emails that you or your team members regularly send.
 Email templates not only smooth your workflow, Rout says.
 They also reduce your chances of email errors and they give customers or clients a more consistent experience with your company.
 Ready to create your own email templates?
-Here are instructions for Outlook and for Gmail.
+Here are instructions for Outlook.